-Background: Today House Intelligence Committee Chairman Mike Rogers, R-Mich., and Ranking Democrat C.A.
-Dutch Ruppersberger reintroduced the “Cyber Intelligence Sharing and Protection Act,” a bill that would enable government and the private sector to work together to strengthen cybersecurity protections.
+Background: Today House Intelligence Committee Chairman Mike Rogers (R-Mich.)and ranking Democrat C.A.
+Dutch Ruppersberger (D-Md.) reintroduced the “Cyber Intelligence Sharing and Protection Act,” a bill that would enable government and the private sector to work together to strengthen cybersecurity protections.

 The following statement is from USTelecom President & CEO Walter B. McCormick Jr.: